Public Health Sciences

 “Witnessing the effects of health disparities has had a substantial impact on my view of medicine.
 Engaging with the underserved in various service endeavors has allowed me to practice looking at the world through their lens.”
 BRICE JONES (MPH '22)

 Each year, the President's Medallion recognizes one exceptional student from each of Loyola's 14 schools, colleges, and institutes for their leadership, scholarship, and service.
-The Parkinson School is pleased to announce that its recipient this year is MPH student Alyssa Stuck.
+The Parkinson School is pleased to announce that its recipient for this year is BSPH student Maya Roytman.
 Learn more.